tapmateus/the-jerker/README.md

 * **YOLOv8**: used for object detections and tracking so the bar path trajectory line drawing was possible;
 * **MediPipe**: used for pose estimations so to analyze the body positioning that would allow to calculate angles between joints and therefore check if triple extension is performed or not;
-* **OpenCV**: the Open Computer Vision library supports both YOLO and Mediapipe for processing the video with the overlays for the desired analsysis.
+* **OpenCV**: the Open Computer Vision library supports both YOLO and Mediapipe for processing the video with the overlays for the desired analsysis;
+* **Streamlit**: Also played around with Streamlit to idealize a possible future App.

 ## Tools